← Back to Home

 I've been playing APA league for years.
 After every league night, I'd wonder the same things: Am I actually getting better?
 How do I perform against higher-ranked players?
 What's my real innings efficiency?
 Which opponents give me the most trouble?

-The official APA app tells you your skill level and your recent scores.
-That's about it.
-There's no way to see trends over time, no head-to-head records, no breakdown by opponent skill level, no achievement tracking — nothing that helps you actually understand your game at a deeper level.
+I wanted more than just my skill level and recent scores.
+I wanted to see trends over time, head-to-head records against specific opponents, breakdowns by opponent skill level, achievement tracking — the kind of deeper analytics that help you actually understand your game and where it's headed.

 The Solution